PaNOSC-ViNYL/ase/doc/ase/utils.rst

 .. autofunction:: ase.utils.gcd

-Timing is facilitated with the :class:`~ase.utils.timing.Timer` class that can be accesed most easily by the :class:`~ase.utils.timing.timer` class:
+Timing is facilitated with the :class:`~ase.utils.timing.Timer` class that can be accessed most easily by the :class:`~ase.utils.timing.timer` class:

 .. autoclass:: ase.utils.timing.timer